min2ha/ukwa-site/content/target/68559/index.en.md

   "subject": "Brexit"
 }

-# Guardian, The: Balancing act May must perform to create a clear Brexit plan

 Prime minister had a near impossible task in dealing with her cabinet’s divided opinion about post-Brexit customs and trade arrangements.